 Determination of Tannin

 Using the Pearson approach, the tannin content of green- and purple-cocoyam was calculated [7].
 Each test tube containing the samples received 10 mL of 1% HCl in methanol along with 0.25 g of cocoyam flour, which was weighed in a screw-capped test tube.
 The tubes were then placed on a motorized shaker at room temperature for 24 hours.
 The tubes were centrifuged at 1000 rpm for 5 min after 24 hours of shaking.
-In order to complete the reaction, one milliliter of the clear supernatant was combined with 5 mL of vanillin -HCl reagent in a different test tube and let to stand for 20 minutes.
+To complete the reaction, one milliliter of the clear supernatant was combined with 5 mL of vanillin -HCl reagent in a different test tube and let to stand for 20 minutes.
 After 20 min, the absorbance was read at 500 nm using spectrophotometer.
-The tannin concentration was calculated from the difference between the absorbance of control and that of the sample and expressed as mg/100 g.
+The tannin concentration was calculated from the difference between the absorbance of the control and that of the sample and expressed as mg/100 g.

 Oxalate determination (Titration method)

-Two grammes of the sample were suspended in 190ml of distilled water in a 250ml volumetric flask.
-Ten millilitre of 6MHCl was added and the suspension was digested at 1000C for an hour.
-The suspension was cooled, and filled up- to 250ml marked before filtration.
+Two grams of the sample were suspended in 190ml of distilled water in a 250ml volumetric flask.
+Ten milliliter of 6MHCl was added and the suspension was digested at 1000C for an hour.
+The suspension was cooled and filled up to 250ml marked before filtration.

 % Oxalate = T x (Vme) (DF) x 105 (mg/100g)